 The AC is appointed by the Board amongst its members with majority of them being independent.
 All members are financially literate and capabilities necessary to discharge their duties and responsibilities effectively.
-With Mr Toh Seng Thong being a member of the Malaysian Institute of Accountants and none of the AC members being an alternate director, the AC fulfils the requirements of Paragraph 15.09 of the MMLR of Bursa Securities.
-The members of the AC elected a Chairman from among its members who is an Independent Non-Executive Director.
+With Mr Sandra Segaran A/L Muniandy @ Krishnan being a member of the Malaysian Institute of Accountants and none of the AC members being an alternate director, the AC fulfils the requirements of Paragraph 15.09 of the MMLR of Bursa Securities.
+The members of the AC elected a Chairman among its members who is an Independent Non-Executive Director.